Mobile Communication and the Ethics of Social Networking

 Anna Győrfi – Ian Smythe

-Re-engaging the SEN Child into Learning through Social Networking:
+Re-engaging the SEN Child into Learning

 A Case Study